 - Everyone always seems to ask, “can I get around Japan without Japanese?”
 The general answer is, yea shouldn’t be a problem.
 English signage can be found in most major cities, and definitely at train stations.
 Maybe less so in rural areas.
 Restaurants in major areas will likely have English menus, but alot of local spots won’t.
 It’s always good to learn some Japanese phrases, because not even trying is just bad form.
 But even if they can’t speak much English, people tend to be pretty helpful.
 In major tourist cities like Tokyo, Osaka, and Kyoto, I’ve definitely noticed an increase in English speakers compared to past trips.
 Also with the advent of Google Translate, it’s pretty easy to communicate with locals.
 Hell, I had entire conversations with people at bars through Translate.
 Thank you 21st century.

 - One of the first things to get is a Pasmo/Suica/Icoca card (contact-less IC Card).
 It makes life easier and can be used for trains, subways, buses, taxis, and even 7-11’s and various restaurants (generally if they’re in or near stations) throughout the entire country.
+If you use an iPhone, you can alternatively download the Suica app that acts like a Suica card.

 - If you feel like traveling around Japan, get yourself a JR Pass before the trip.
 It’s only available OUTSIDE the country, as it’s meant for tourists.
 There are multiple passes, and it’s best to read up on them to see if a pass is good for your trip.
 Even two Shinkansen rides (say between Tokyo and Kyoto) within 7 days would make a pass worthwhile.